commercelayer/commercelayer-sdk/README.md

   const skus = await cl.skus.list({ include: [ 'stock_items' ] })
   ```

-Check our API reference for more information on how to [include associations](https://docs.commercelayer.io/developers/including-associations).
+ℹ️ Check our API reference for more information on how to [include associations](https://docs.commercelayer.io/developers/including-associations).
 </details>

 <details>